 It is strongly recommended that the owner set the "low" alarm trigger temperatures for his unique application.
 The process involves observing the temperature for each compartment under conditions that would produce high operating temperature.
 For the generator compartment this would be during high ambient temperature and high output.
 For the engine this would again be high ambient temperature and high HP demand on the engine.
 Once the maximum temperatures are observed, the "low" alarm triggering temperature can be set using the calibration mode.
 It is suggested that the triggering temperatures be set only slightly above the highest observed temperature.
 This will give the earliest possible warning of a problem.
 If the "low" alarm actives frequently for a compartment, the triggering temperature can be adjusted in the calibration mode.
-The "low" alarm trigger temperature for the three additional channels are set with the same thought process.

-If the temperature increases to a pre-set "high" temperature in the engine or generator compartment, a very abnormal condition is indicated and the owner must inspect the compartment immediately, as the possibility of a very serious problem is strongly indicated.
+If the temperature increases to a pre-set "high" temperature, a very abnormal condition is indicated and the owner must inspect the compartment immediately, as the possibility of a very serious problem is strongly indicated.
 In this condition, the silence switch will not function, since the situation is considered critical.
-The high alarm is reserved for the engine and generator compartments and does not function for the other channels.
-The three additional channels will not trigger a "high" temperature alarm, as they are informational only.

-The unit also provides a dry contact relay which is designed to trigger the RValve[TM] of the fire suppression system.
-The relay only activates on the "high" (critical) alarm.
+The unit also provides a dry contact relay which is designed to trigger the RValveTM of the fire suppression system.
+The relay only activates on the "high" (critical) alarm for the engine and generator channels.
 The dry contact relay is designed to handle 0.7A.
-If additional current capacity is needed, refer to the wiring diagrams in the fire suppression system installation manual.
+If additional essential installation manual. current capacity is needed, refer to t the wiring diagrams in the fire suppression